Top 3 Ways PE Heart Rate Monitors Motivate Students

 Students felt more motivated to achieve daily workout goals when wearing heart rate monitors in their physical education classes this year.

-When asked how students had adjusted to wearing the adidas Zone for IHT Spirit wrist heart rate monitor during class, PE teachers shared success story after story about how students more frequently met their workout goals.
+When asked how students had adjusted to wearing the IHT Zone wrist heart rate monitor during class, PE teachers shared success story after story about how students more frequently met their workout goals.

 “I see a big difference in my students when they are using the Zones and when they aren’t,” said Chris Amundson, PE teacher at the Crestview (Iowa) School of Inquiry.